Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

 \subsection{Interpretation}

 Each element of $\mathbb{L}_\Pi$ is a \emph{set of languages} induced by a specific automaton $S$ operating under a family of policies $\Pi$.
 Thus, $\mathbb{L}_\Pi$ is a \emph{set of language families}.
-While the union of all such languages may correspond to a classical complexity class (e.g., $\bigcup \mathbb{L}_F = \textbf{REG}$), we emphasize: \begin{quote} \text{$\mathbb{L}_\Pi$ consists of language families—not individual languages.} \end{quote} We now characterize the union over all language families within each global class $\mathbb{L}_\Pi$. \begin{proposition} The union of all languages accepted by controlled automata under memory-augmented policies equals the class of regular languages:
+While the union of all such languages may correspond to a classical complexity class (e.g., $\bigcup \mathbb{L}_F = \textbf{REG}$), we emphasize: \begin{quote} \text{$\mathbb{L}_\Pi$ consists of language families—not individual languages.} \end{quote} We now characterize the union over all language families within each global class $\mathbb{L}_\Pi$. \begin{proposition} Let

-The union of all languages accepted by controlled automata under stack-augmented policies equals the class of context-free languages:

-The union of all languages accepted by controlled automata under tape-augmented policies equals the class of recursively enumerable languages: